Psychedelics, Ego Death, and Mystical Experiences

 By learning about these types of mystical experiences, you might be more prepared for these types of journeys.

-We also hope that now that we have covered the most pertinent types of egos, ego dissolutions, and mystical experiences, you might better understand what you are actually looking for.
+We also hope that now that we have covered the most prevalent types of ego dissolutions and mystical experiences, you might better understand what you are actually looking for.

 Maybe you have been seeking an ego dissolution experience, but you weren’t sure what that actually meant.
 As you can see, it can mean many things.
-We believe that learning about the varieties of egos and mystical experiences can help you with intention setting.
+We believe that learning about the variety of mystical experiences can help you with intention setting.

-If any of these types of experiences resonated with you, then setting an intention for the specific type of ego experience can guide your journey towards there.
+If any of these types of experiences resonated with you, then setting an intention for the specific type of mystical experience you want can guide your journey towards there.
 If you are working with a psychedelic therapist, they can help you zone in on which type of experience may be best for you if you are still unsure.

 Julian Bost